stanfordjournalism/advanced-data-journalism/docs/tools_and_tech.md

 In this course we primarily use the Python programming language for coding and analysis, along with a few other services and tools that are generally free.

-## GitHub
+## GitHub and git

+We'll use the [git version control system](https://git-scm.com/book/en/v2) in tandem with GitHub, a platform for sharing code and managing projects.

 - [GitHub](https://github.com/) account
   - [GitHub Student Developer Pack](https://education.github.com/pack) - Signing up requires a Stanford student ID and should only take a few minutes.
-  - [GitHub Copilot](https://github.com/features/copilot) enabled (after getting approved fofr the Student Developer Pack
+  - [GitHub Copilot](https://github.com/features/copilot) enabled (after getting approved for the Student Developer Pack

+Once you have a GitHub account, follow [these steps](https://github.com/stanfordjournalism/padj-code/blob/main/docs/tech_setup.md#mac) to install git on your computer.

+Lastly, follow [these steps](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate ssh keys and upload your *public* ssh key to GitHub. **NOTE**: Leave the password blank when generating your ssh key.

 ## Python